 The first step is getting a good high quality flour.
 The best flour I have found is the King Arthur Brand.
 In the professional sourdough baking world this is one of the top flours.
 I, personally, have tried many different types of flour to feed my starter but keep coming back to this brand.
 A high quality flour is a must to have a successful baking day.
 If you would like more of an explanation on flours check out this post.
 I use our well water for feeding my starter and for mixing bread.
 DO NOT use chlorinated water as it will kill your starter.
 Spring water and bottled water will also work.
 I use either a glass measuring bowl with a lid or thes Princess House Glass bowls with lids.
 I allow the starter to set uncovered for 8 hours and then I cover it so it doesn’t get a hard crust on top.

 I will continue to feed my starter twice a day and save the discard in the fridge.
 You can use it for bread at 3 weeks old but to get a nice loaf I would add 1- 1 1/2 teaspoons of yeast for loaf.
 This will assist in the rise and the bread will still be on plan because the starter is fermenting the dough.
-At this time I do not refrigerate my starter until 4 weeks old but feed it every day.
+At this time I do not refrigerate my starter until 4 weeks old but feed it twice a day.
 A new starter will starve much quicker when stored in the fridge than a mature starter.
 If you do put your starter in the fridge at 4 weeks old it MUST be fed every 4 days.
 When you make sourdough items always remember to save starter to feed for more sourdough items.
 Your starter will last for years and years if properly cared for.

 This is the method I use to make my THM-friendly E sourdough bread.
 However, Pearl and Serene do recommend that we use all whole grains (purist) in both the starter and the dough.
 There is a recipe for a rye starter/bread in the THM Cookbook.
 While using some white bread flour in the starter is more of a personal choice on THM, I find that it works great for me for me and my family since it makes wonderful, soft fluffy bread that they will eat.